sc0v0ne/LearnAI/ml/mlflow.md

 <!-- /MarkdownTOC -->

-## What is MLflow?
+## What is MLflow

 **MLflow** is an open-source platform for managing machine learning lifecycles that is designed to help data scientists and ML engineers facilitate the tracking of experiments and the deployment of code to a wide range of environments.

-MLflow consists of the following four  components:
+MLflow consists of the following four components [4]:

-- MLflow Tracking: allows recording of experiments including the tracking of  models, hyperparameters, and artifacts.
+- **MLflow Tracking:** allows recording of experiments including the tracking of models, hyperparameters, and artifacts.

-- MLflow Projects: package data science code in a reproducible format.
+- **MLflow Projects:** allows packaging of data science code in a reproducible format.

-- MLflow Models: export and deploy machine learning models in various environments.
+- **MLflow Models:** allows export and deployment of ML models in various environments.

-- MLflow Registry: enables model storage, versioning, staging, and annotation.
+- **MLflow Registry:** enables model storage, versioning, staging, and annotation.

-## What is MLflow Tracking?
+## Tracking Experiments

-MLflow Tracking is a toolset for running and tracking machine learning experiments.
+**MLflow Tracking** is a toolset for running and tracking machine learning experiments.

-Tracking relies on the concept of runs to organize and store tracking data.
+Tracking relies on the concept of **runs** to organize and store tracking data.

-Each run records the following information:
+Each run records the following information [4]:

+- Code Version: Git commit hash used for the run, if it was run from an MLflow Project.

+- Start and end time: the start and end time of the run.

+- Source: Name of the file to launch the run or the project name and entry point for the run if run from an MLflow Project.

+- Parameters: Key-value input parameters of your choice.
+Both keys and values are strings.

+- Metrics: Key-value metrics where the value is numeric.
+Each metric can be updated throughout the course of the run (such as to track if the model loss function is converging), and MLflow records the metric full history for visualization.

+- Artifacts: Output files in any format such as images (PNGs), models (a pickled scikit-learn model), and data files (such as a Parquet file) as artifacts.

 MLflow also allows runs to be grouped into experiments.

-If you are going to be performing many tracking runs, you should break them up into experiments to keep everything neat and organized.
+If we are going to be performing many tracking runs, we should break them up into experiments to keep everything neat and organized.

 MLflow Tracking allows runs and artifacts to be recorded on:

-- A local machine.
-This is the option we’ll be exploring in the guide below.
+- A local machine which is the option we will be exploring.
 - A local machine with SQLite.
 - A local machine with Tracking Server to listen to REST calls.
 - Remote machines with Tracking Server.

 We can view tracked data using the MLflow user interface.

-Tracking can be done either manually or automatically.
+Tracking can be done manually or automatically.

 - With manual tracking, we log parameters, metrics, and artifacts by calling the associated functions and passing the values of interest to them.

-- MLflow also has built-in automatic loggers that record a number of predefined pieces of data for each of the supported packages.
+- MLflow has built-in automatic loggers that record a number of predefined pieces of data for each of the supported packages.

-## Tracking Experiments with MLflow Tracking
+### Tracking Experiments with MLflow Tracking

-By default, Tracking records runs in a local mlruns directory where you run the project.
-We’re going to be using the default directory to keep things simple.
-You can check the current tracking directory by calling `mlflow.tracking.get_tracking_uri()`.
+By default, Tracking records runs in a local `mlruns` directory where we run the project.

+We will be using the default directory to keep things simple.

+We can check the current tracking directory by calling `mlflow.tracking.get_tracking_uri()`.

-If we want to change the tracking directory, we use `mlflow.set_tracking_uri()` and pass a local or remote path where we want to use to store the data.
-We also need to prefix the path with `file:/`.
+If we want to change the tracking directory, we can use `mlflow.set_tracking_uri()` and pass a local or remote path where we want to use to store the data, but we also need to prefix the path with `file:/`.

 ```py
     import mlflow